 Cambridge District Scout Archive

 William (Bill) Balfour Gourlay, William Balfour-Gourlay, W B Gourlay was Cambridge ADC Cubs from c.
 1932 – c.
 1952.
 The records are incomplete for 15 years during this span but his tenure is assumed to be continuous.
-He is not clearly identified as ever being called ‘Bill’ in Scouting records, more usually being identified by his surname.
+He is only occasionally called ‘Bill’ in Scouting records, more usually being identified by his surname.
 ‘Bill’ was quoted and used by botanists.

 In 1952 he resigned his role as ADC Cubs for Cambridge an returned his warrant for the role, signed in 1925 by BP, claiming that as he was now 73 and 3 months he thought he should step aside for someone younger.